 $30 | Buy on Amazon

-The BoYata is the stand I recommend when someone asks “what’s the best laptop stand under $35?”
-It’s aluminum, it’s adjustable, it holds laptops up to 17 inches, and it has over 11,000 reviews on Amazon with a 4.8-star average.
-That’s not an accident.
+The BoYata is the answer when someone asks “what’s the best laptop stand under $35?”
+It’s aluminum, it’s adjustable, it holds laptops up to 17 inches, and it has tens of thousands of reviews on Amazon with a 4.8-star average.
+That’s not a coincidence.

 Heat-vent cutouts in the platform promote airflow, and anti-slip silicone pads on the feet and laptop cradle keep everything in place.
-The build feels like a $50-60 stand.
-At $30, it’s a steal.
+The build quality feels like a $50-60 stand.
+At $30, it’s genuinely good value.

-The downsides are minor.
-It takes two hands to adjust the angle.
-It’s not really portable — at 1.6 lbs with no folding mechanism, it’s a desk accessory.
+The downsides are real but minor.
+Adjusting the angle takes two hands.
+It’s not portable — at 1.6 lbs with no folding mechanism, it stays on your desk.
 And it looks like every other aluminum laptop stand on Amazon.
-But for the money, nothing else matches the build quality and adjustability.
+For the money, though, nothing else matches this combination of build quality and adjustability.

 5. Nexstand K2 — Best Budget Portable